 - To add a second level to the condition, click Add New Group (for example, IF ((A=1 & B=2) OR IF First Transaction), Then repeat steps 3-6.

-Tip: In Studio v11.0.2, you can include log columns in conditions.
+Tip: In Studio v11.0.2 and later, you can include log columns in conditions.
 If you have a loop that contains pop-up screens that appear for some records and not others, you can use a condition to evaluate the messages that were returned during validation and prevent those pop-up screens from stopping the upload.